prathameshk54/FoobarChallenge/level4.md

 Level4

-This time the challenge had time of 2 weeks to solve!
+This time there were 2 challenges and each challenge had time of 2 weeks to solve!
 Here is the problem

 <a href="https://ibb.co/MNryzgq"><img src="https://i.ibb.co/Yjm45Nv/image.png" alt="image" border="0"></a>